cwcordell/azure-continuous-integration-build/README.md

-# azure-continuous-integration-build
+# Azure Continuous Integration Build

 ## Introduction

 ### Jenkins Setup

 To start a Jenkins container for the first time use the command below.
-Feel free to change the directory location to suite your needs.
+Feel free to change the directory location to suit your needs.

 ```bash
 JENKINS_DIRECTORY=$HOME/jenkins